rkelson/metadata-asset-tracking-tool/metadata/water/streams_nhd.md

 ### What does the dataset represent?

 This dataset represents watercourses such as streams, rivers, and canals as polylines that include attributes such as the length in kilometers and [GNIS](https://www.usgs.gov/tools/geographic-names-information-system-gnis) name.
-For a full description of the fields in this dataset, please see the [schema summary](https://docs.google.com/document/d/1wMNskRJnoOd2fYfrddXgY4cG3LelqMRBBoH8cVIXRVw/edit?usp=sharing) document.

 ### How was the dataset created?

-The NHD was first created in the late 1990s by USGS in collaboration with the Environmental Protection Agency [(EPA)](https://www.epa.gov/).
-The original product, the National Hydrography Dataset, was created at a 1:100,000 scale for the conterminous United States.
-The EPA became the primary custodian of this medium resolution dataset in the early 2000s, while USGS and United States Forest Service [(USFS)](https://www.fs.usda.gov/) began the production of what would become the high resolution National Hydrography Database.
-Today, the high-resolution NHD is available at a nationwide 1:24,000 scale.

-More information on the history of this database can be found in [official publications](https://www.horizon-systems.com/NHDPlusData/NHDPlusV21/Documentation/History/Making_the_Digital_Water_Flow.pdf) from USGS and on the [NHD website](https://www.usgs.gov/national-hydrography/national-hydrography-dataset#:~:text=In%20the%20late%201990s%2C%20the,and%20those%20of%20other%20medium).

 UGRC has modified the source NHD data to produce this layer.
-Three fields have been added to this feature class (InUtah, IsMajor, and Submerged) and features have been split at the state boundary.
 The "IsMajor" field identifies major lakes for coarse scale mapping and display, where 1 = major and 0 = minor.
 The "InUtah" field identifies whether a given body of water is within the state boundary, where 1 = in Utah and 0 = outside of Utah.
 Finally, the "Submerged" field can be used to exclude the hydrologic network features that have been added across water bodies for linear water flow modeling.
 Values are 1 = submerged, and 0 = surface.

+The current high-resolution, 1:24,000 scale NHD is an improvement of the original 1:100,000 scale dataset first created in the late 1990s by the USGS in collaboration with the Environmental Protection Agency [(EPA)](https://www.epa.gov/).
+It was created by the USGS and United States Forest Service [(USFS)](https://www.fs.usda.gov/) in the 2000s while the EPA maintained the original, moderate-scale dataset.

+More information on the history of this database can be found in [official publications](https://www.horizon-systems.com/NHDPlusData/NHDPlusV21/Documentation/History/Making_the_Digital_Water_Flow.pdf) from USGS and on the [NHD website](https://www.usgs.gov/national-hydrography/national-hydrography-dataset#:~:text=In%20the%20late%201990s%2C%20the,and%20those%20of%20other%20medium).

 ### How reliable and accurate is the dataset?